RULES & REGULATIONS FOR THE LONG LAKE LUTHERAN CHURCH CEMETERY

 IV.
 The sexton(s) or Operations chairperson of the Long Lake Lutheran Church council may remove faded or dead flowers, wreaths, and or grave blankets at any time throughout the year.
 Empty pots must be removed by October 1 or they will be removed.
 The sexton(s) or Operations chairperson are NOT responsible for keeping or the replacement of anything that is removed from the cemetery grounds.

-V. Veteran Recognition: American flags are placed on veterans' grave sites from mid-May to mid-July.
+V. Veteran Recognition: American flags are placed on veterans' grave sites from mid-May to Labor Day.
 Veteran medallions permanently mark each site.

 If you have any questions or special requests regarding these Rules and Regulations, please contact any member of the Long Lake Lutheran Church council, the Operations chairperson, the church sexton(s) or the church office.